Rellotscrewdriver/Digital-Measurement-Calculator/README.md

-which type of measurement, it's parameters and Bam! you get the correct answer. you can also switch to 3D shapes when on 2D shapes list or vice-versa it can also dump a log file to see your result in a file(planned but not implemented yet) Who will use this project? idk, measurement guys? *shurgs* What is the goal of this project? to offer a lot of customizability, small file size(under 2MB) and great speed :)
+which type of measurement, it's parameters and Bam! you get the correct answer. you can also switch to 3D shapes when on 2D shapes list or vice-versa it can also dump a log file to see your result in a file(planned but not implemented yet) Idk Who will use this project, measurement guys? *shurgs* the goal of this project to offer a lot of customizability, small file size(under 2MB) and great speed :)

 ## How do I get this project to work on my machine?